- Breed: Yellow Lab/Great Pyrenees mix

 1— Like lots of dogs, I am hypothyroid, which means I don’t make enough thyroid hormone.
 This is partly why I am so overweight (plus all the fast food!), and also is likely part of why my joints hurt so much when I arrived.
 I am on a good dose of daily thyroid medication (which is not expensive), and am doing much better already!

 2— I arrived with very, very poor mobility.
 I seemed in great pain even on the shortest walks, and struggled to stand up and lie down.
-The vets did not find any obvious orthopedic issues, so think the pain is likely due to the thyroid condition and the extra stress that my overweight placed on my joints.
-As my thyroid levels improve and my weight comes down, things should get better and better.
-For now, in addition to my thyroid medicine, I am on a low dose pain medicine (Vetprofen, which helps immensely!), an herbal anti-inflammatory (Boswellia), Dasquin (a joint building supplement) and fish oil (great for joints).
-I am LOADS happier and am much better mobility compared to when I arrived!
-Now I enjoy going for short, mellow walks (15 minutes or so), don’t struggle nearly as much getting up and laying down, and can even now (sometimes) get up on the couch, which was unthinkable even a few weeks ago.
-I still need strong help to get in and out of a car, and I have trouble with most stairs.
-One or two steps to get in or out of the house is ok, but a flight is undoable), but we’ll have to see how that evolves as I get healthier and stronger.
+As my thyroid levels improve, my weight comes down, and the medicines and supplements I am getting have had enough time to take effect, things are SO SO much better, and I am SO SO much happier!
+In addition to my thyroid medicine, I am on a low dose pain medicine (Vetprofen, which helps immensely!), Dasquin (a joint building supplement) and fish oil (great for joints).
+I am also doing really fun daily exercises at home which were recommended by Cornell Sports Medicine folks which are building my strength and flexibility!
+And they involve treats, so win-win!
+Now I enjoy going for short walks several times a day and don’t struggle nearly as much getting up and laying down.
+I still need a little boost to get in the car, and I can’t do a large flight of stairs, though a few steps to get in or out of the house is fine.

 I have the sweetest, friendliest nature possible!
 And despite the many tragic losses of my previous life and the great discomfort that I was in due to various untreated medical conditions, I am an incredibly optimistic, cheerful, deeply happy, grateful, and loving girl.
 I can’t wait to find my wonderful forever person or forever family, because I know we are going to have a joyful wonderful life together!